Star Clippers Review: Sailing the Caribbean on the Star Flyer

 Pools

-The Star Flyer and Star Clipper ships have two teeny plunge pools (one at the stern and one mid-ship) with several blue sun loungers sprinkled around them.
+Star Flyer and Star Clipper each have two teeny plunge pools (one at the stern and one mid-ship), with several blue sun loungers sprinkled around them.

-We were so busy during the day, however – out and about onshore – that, apart from a 20-minute spell, we didn’t have any time to spend relaxing by the pool on this Star Flyer cruise.
+We were so busy during the day, however – out and about onshore on this Star Flyer cruise – that apart from a 20-minute spell, we didn’t have any time to spend by the pool.

 Gift shop